 As mentioned, however, I do like to cook and eat well on base camp style trips.
 As such, I bring a stove set aside strictly for base camp style trips.

 White Gas Stove: For those trips, I have the old standby of a Coleman dual burner stove.
 The white gas version of this stove has gone essentially unchanged for about fifty years (and the basic design itself goes to 1949)!
 They are bomber, stand up to all kinds of abuse and will last for years.
 Being white gas, they will work in efficiently cold weather too (unlike many non-white gas stoves meant for backpacking).
-These stoves can often be found tucked away at yard sales, thrift stores and online for quite a bit less than brand new.
+These stoves can often be found tucked away at yard sales, thrift stores and online for quite a bit less than brand new (EBay affiliate link).
 Because they have been around so long, spare parts to refurbish them are plentiful and stocked at many stores selling outdoor products.
 Other fancier versions are sold as well, but this old standby has proven to be a very reliable piece of gear over the years.

 The disadvantage of the white gas stoves is that they are not as easy to use and are more expensive than the propane version of the same stove.